evelinadanielsson/car_dealer_case/README.md

 4. `node scripts/dbsetup.js` to set up your database, if it doesn't already exist.
 5. `node scripts/dbenterdata.js` to enter initial data into the database, if it doesn't already exist.
 6. `npm start dev` to start up your app!
 Go to [http://localhost:5000](http://localhost:5000) to see it.

+## Error handeling
+If you are using MySQL 8, make sure you can run MySQL 8 with Native Password Authentication.